June 30th

 Commentary:

-If one did good deeds in his lifetime, he alone gets to reap the benefit of those virtues.
-He can not say, 'I think I have enough virtues in my share, maybe I'll share some with my spouse', or, 'I have collected ample merits, I would love to leave it for my children as an inheritance'!!
+If one performs good deeds in his lifetime, he alone gets to reap the benefit of those virtues.
+He cannot say, 'I think I have enough virtues in my share, maybe I'll share some with my spouse', or, 'I have collected ample merits, I would love to leave it for my children as an inheritance'!!

 Likewise with vices too.
 One has to bear the brunt of his misdeeds all on his own as well.
-Just because he was corrupt in life, so that he could provide for his family, his family will not be able to shoulder accountability for those actions.
+By simply saying that he was corrupt because he wanted to provide for his family, his family would not be able to shoulder accountability for his actions.
 He has to take it upon himself!
 He has no choice, actually.
-It comes with him automatically and he has to suffer the brunt alone.
+It comes with him automatically and he has to suffer the brunt—alone.

 pada vigrahaH: